KyleDouglasP/cs461-hw2/README.md

 ### Polynomial Regression Model

-To predict year from PCA features, a polynomial basis function was implemented for the 2D case.
+To predict year from PCA features, a polynomial basis function was implemented for the 2D case in `year_train.py`.
 This allowed testing models of various degrees by generating the design matrix $\Phi$ with different polynomial expansions.

 A validation set of size 200 was taken from the training data, without using any cross-validation or regularization.
 By increasing the polynomial degree, the validation MSE was recorded for each model.
 Around degree 5, the validation loss began to level off, indicating that higher degrees would likely overfit.